 6th exercise: Superman/Skydivers

 This final exercise is perfect for working your lower back muscles, especially your spinal erectors.
-This helps balance out your workout so that you work your back as well as your front.
+This helps balance out your core workout so that you strengthen your back as well as your front.

 How to perform Superman/Skydivers: